Integrity and

 problem to become the subject of most of your thinking.
 You don't need to

-devote most of your attention to your own or another person's problem, except
+devote most of your attention to your own or another person's problem except in

-The word problem, when it’s used in this
+The word problem when it’s used in this text

-text, refers to an idea that persistently troubles your thinking, or a concern
+refers to an idea that persistently troubles your thinking or a concern that

 choose.
 None of the positive or creative meanings of the word problem are